Bulimia: What It Is And How To Move Past It

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.

 Multiple studies on the effectiveness of online therapy in recent years have suggested that it can be as effective as in-person treatment for a variety of conditions.
 This appears to be true for bulimia as well.
-For example, a 2017 randomized trial indicates that online treatment led to long-term reductions in bulimia symptoms, similar to face-to-face therapy.
+For example, a 2017 randomized trial indicates that online treatment with cognitive behavioral therapy led to long-term reductions in bulimia symptoms, similar to face-to-face therapy.
 The researchers concluded that internet-based therapy had the potential to be an effective and affordable treatment for bulimia.
 In other words, you can generally feel confident in choosing whichever therapeutic format you may prefer when seeking treatment for this or another eating disorder.

 Takeaway